It’s Time For Smartphones In Every Classroom

 14. Geo-tagging, game-based learning, and apps with adaptive learning algorithms that differentiate for you–or for the student, rather.

-15. Zoom connects classrooms–as well as Google Hangout or Skype, of course.
+15. Zoom connects classrooms–as well as Zoom or Crikle or Google Meet or Skype, of course.

 19. Students can share data, tether, airdrop files, and more.